JoernMarc/equity-scenario-simulato/doc/STYLE_GUIDE.md

 ## 2. Theming System

-The core of the application's visual appearance is controlled by a theming system defined in `index.html`.
+The core of the application's visual appearance is controlled by a theming system.
 This allows for global style changes (e.g., light mode, dark mode, high-contrast mode) without altering component-level class names.

 ### 2.1.
 Core Principles

-- **CSS Variables:** All colors are defined as CSS variables (e.g., `--color-text-primary`).
+- **CSS Variables:** All colors are defined as CSS variables (e.g., `--color-text-primary`) in `src/styles/index.css`.
 - **RGB Channels:** Colors are defined as RGB channels (`R G B`) rather than hex codes.
-This allows for easy opacity modification using Tailwind's slash notation (e.g., `bg-theme-interactive/50`).
+This allows for easy opacity modification using Tailwind's slash notation (e.g., `bg-interactive/50`).
-- **Theme-Aware Utilities:** Components **must** use custom theme-aware utility classes (e.g., `.bg-theme-surface`) instead of hard-coded Tailwind colors (e.g., `.bg-white`).
+- **Semantic Naming:** Components **must** use semantic utility classes (e.g., `bg-interactive`) instead of hard-coded Tailwind colors (e.g., `bg-blue-600`).
 This is the most critical rule for ensuring theme compatibility.

 ### 2.2.
 Available Themes